Millennials want the same thing as every other age group, it's just the channels for delivering it that have changed

 Millennials are on mobile.
 According to the Pew Research Center, 92% of Millennials own a smartphone.
-What’s even crazier is that their findings point out that 28% of those smartphone owners use their device exclusively to browse the internet.
+What’s even crazier is that their findings point out that 28% of those smartphone owners use their devices exclusively to browse the internet.

 If the trend continues, the desktop may not survive outside of the workplace environment (except, perhaps, where gaming is concerned).
 Yet the workplace is generally not the best place for free-time shopping.

-In addition, ZDNet did a survey, which concluded that millennials spend 5.7 hours a day on their phone.
+Also, ZDNet did a survey, which concluded that millennials spend 5.7 hours a day on their phone.
 Interestingly, 13% of this group spend even more time in front of their screen, using their mobiles for a whopping 12 hours a day.
 So mobile is not only getting used – it’s getting used a LOT.

 So, if you’ll allow me to generalize about the entire generation:

 Mobile is everything

 Well if you’re targeting teenagers, the answer is clear.
 Spend a lot of time developing your mobile website.
 Pour your energy and creativity into building apps that make the shopping experience fun and focus on encouraging repeat purchases and building up a strong emotional bond, a.k.a. brand loyalty.

 If you’re selling online, make sure you’ve got a super-smooth online checkout and payment system in place, because that’s what will put you ahead of your competition as more purchases are made on mobile.

 Want to reach an audience between their mid-20s and 30s?
 An app may just be the perfect way to get their attention.
 Plus, if you make the in-app experience a particularly fun or valuable one, it will take care of getting you a good rate of returning customers - something all brands seek.